csc-training/geocomputing/pdal/README.md

 It creates new `data`-folder to the pdal folder, which the parallel exercises use as input.

 ## Parallel batch jobs
-The parallel jobs below achieve the same result, but using different techinques.
-The Python set up is slightly more complicated, but gives the options to do something additional with Python.

-### Parallel job with xargs

 The goal is to run the DEM creation pipeline for 4 tiles.
 To achieve this, it is possible to override input and outputfiles in the pipeline using `--readers.las.filename` and `--writers.gdal.filename` switches with pdal pipeline command.
 For example:

 `pdal pipeline --readers.las.filename=new_input_file --writers.gdal.filename=new_output_file pipeline.json`.

+The parallel jobs below achieve the same result, but using different techinques: `xargs` and Python.
+The Python set up is slightly more complicated, but gives the option to do something additional with Python.

+### Parallel job with xargs
-Running the pipeline on multiple files can easily be done with xargs. xargs starts multiple calculation in parallel.
+xargs starts multiple calculations in parallel.

 Files:
 * The common files: [pipeline.json](pipeline.json) and [filelist.txt](filelist.txt)